 - You protect the narcissist’s image

-If you think you might have Narcissistic Victim Syndrome, it is important that you seek legal and psychological help as soon as possible.
+If you think you might have Narcissistic Victim Syndrome, it is important that you seek legal and psychological help as soon as possible and get the support you need to leave your relationship.
 You are not alone.

 Often, the above behaviors evolve into what we call Narcissistic Abuse.
 Most narcissists actually end up abusing the people in their lives as they continue their never-ending quest for what we call narcissistic supply.